-- GLBA compliance guidance form - The Compliance Guidance Template must be completed and maintained on file by colleges and major administrative units that must comply with university's ISP.
+- GLBA compliance guidance form - The Compliance Guidance Template must be completed and maintained on file by colleges and major administrative units that must comply with the university's ISP.

 - Gramm-Leach-Bliley Act - The Gramm-Leach-Bliley Act requires financial institutions – companies that offer consumers financial products or services like loans, financial or investment advice, or insurance – to explain their information-sharing practices to their customers and to safeguard sensitive data.